 The question is not why, but how to go global?

 The answer, or rather, solution, to this question can be found within a company’s content management system.
 To go global, it is necessary to recognize and accommodate the differences from country to country and culture to culture.
 In other words, it is necessary to consider the different factors that allow for localization.
-From translations to customer awareness, localized contact information and support, payment options, and localized sales campaigns, expanding to international markets isn’t a simple process (multichannelmerchant.com).
-And that brings us back to the content management system.
+From translations to customer awareness, localized contact information and support, payment options and localized sales campaigns, expanding to international markets isn’t a simple process (multichannelmerchant.com).
+Which brings us back to the content management system.

 To achieve these changes, what is needed is a CMS platform to run multiple eCommerce websites.
 As stated by Forbes, “ideally, you want one platform that manages the service on a global basis, enabling you to focus on tailoring content to the different needs of different nations.”
-The goal here is to make the process streamlined for all countries you want to approach, and streamlined on both ends: on the back end where you run things, editing and changing what you put out onto the web, as well as the front end, where the content is personalized for the viewers’ nationality and culture.
+The goal here is to make the process streamlined for all countries you want to approach and streamlined on both ends: on the back end where you run things, editing, and changing what you put out onto the web, as well as the front end, where the content is personalized for the viewers’ nationality and culture.
 The right content management system can achieve both of these goals.
 “With the world becoming more connected every day, it’s vital that your content experience hub simplifies localization processes and supports your globalization goals and business objectives” (e-spirit.com).

 What goals should brands have when building a global strategy?

-Our friends over at Acquia sum this up well, explaining that “the goal for any brand seeking to go global is to be able to deliver a consistent message and shopping experience across every market, and to be able to maintain operational efficiencies- all while contributing to the bottom line: getting your customers to convert… Being able to integrate new systems, custom modules, APIs, and more on top of your existing ecommerce platform provides the freedom to expand and unite, wherever the market may take you.”
+Our friends over at Acquia sum this up well, explaining that “the goal for any brand seeking to go global is to be able to deliver a consistent message and shopping experience across every market, and to be able to maintain operational efficiencies- all while contributing to the bottom line: getting your customers to convert… Being able to integrate new systems, custom modules, APIs, and more on top of your existing e-commerce platform provides the freedom to expand and unite, wherever the market may take you.”

-But it is important to note that taking your operations international isn’t as simple as tweaking your website.
+It is important to note that taking your operations international isn’t as simple as tweaking your website.
 Because of the complexities of healthcare and the medical device industry, there are standards and regulations that must be complied with.
 And to achieve that, experts not just in your CMS platform are needed; they must also be experts in the industry.

 The good news is that while this may seem like an impossible task, there are experts who can make it happen.
 The good folks at local San Diego medical device company Dexcom learned this first hand when they received help making their operations go global.
 Dexcom previously paired with Achieve in 2011 to create an eCommerce store that allowed their U.S. customers to purchase Dexcom’s Continuous Glucose Monitoring devices, which give diabetes patients the right tools and data to adequately manage their glucose levels.
 They later returned to Achieve to create the next phase of the project- creating international stores that complied with the many international eCommerce regulations.